bhauman/rebel-readline/README.md

 lein trampoline run -m rebel-readline.main
 ```

-You can also add it to `$HOME/.lein/profiles.clj` for global usage.
+You can also add it to `$HOME/.lein/profiles.clj` so you don't have to
+add it to individual projects.

 To simplify REPL launches, create an alias in `project.clj`: